Do You Burn More Calories In Winter Or Summer?

 • Embrace water workouts: Swimming is an excellent full-body workout that keeps you cool while burning calories.

-Strategies to Maximize Calorie Burn in Both Seasons
+Strategies to Maximize Calorie Burn

 So, which season helps you burn more calories?
 The answer isn’t as straightforward as we might hope.
 Yes, winter workouts can slightly edge out summer when it comes to calorie burn, thanks to your body’s extra effort to stay warm.
 Ultimately, the best approach is to take advantage of what each season offers and adapt your routine accordingly.